 MünchenerHyp has always taken liquidity risk into consideration in its business and risk strategies.
 In order to comply with all of the regulatory and internal requirements, MünchenerHyp distinguishes between operative liquidity disposition and short- and mid-term liquidity risk management pursuant to MaRisk BTR 3.2 to ensure payment capability, and medium-term structural liquidity planning (MaRisk BTR 3.1), which is also the equivalent of the economic ILAAP.
-In addition, these requirements will be expanded to comply with regulatory LCR and NSFR, as well as the normative ILAAP requirements.
+In addition, these requirements are extended in the normative ILAAP to include compliance with the regulatory ratios of the LCR and NSFR.
 In order to be able to identify potential problems on a timely basis, forecasts of the key figures LCR and NSFR are calculated in addition to the date-of-record ratios.
-A ratio of 100 percent must be observed for the LCR since 1 January 2018.
+A ratio of 100 % must be observed for the LCR since 1 January 2018. which MünchenerHyp was able to maintain at all times without any problem.
 There is currently no regulatory requirement for the NSFR, but a minimum value of 100% will also apply as of 30 June 2021.
-However, both ratios were consistently above the minimum ratio of 100% at MünchenerHyp during the last year, 2019.
+Due to the more favourable recognition of loans in cover pools under CRR II compared with the Basel III regime, the minimum ratio is expected to be significantly exceeded.